portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   Possible APIs:

-  - **Customs clearance procedure**: Resources where can be find information about the procedures for clearing the goods in import.
+  - **Customs clearance procedure**: Resources where the procedures for clearing the goods in import can be found.
     - Request parameters: none.
-    - Data included in the response: addresses where information can be found,...
+    - Data included in the response: Resources where information can be found,...
     - [catalog](catalog/catalog-CustomsClearance.md)

   - **Customs clearance actors**: Contact information of the different actors involved in the customs clearance process.